Parenting Genius flips the script on middle school and helps you unleash the MAGIC inside.

 Philosophy & Approach

-I've spent over 15 years deep in the research on child and adolescent development.
-And, a lot has happened in this area over the past 25 years or so with advancements in neuroscience.
+A lot has happened in adolescent development research over the past 25 years or so with advancements in neuroscience.
 It turns out that while environments, cultural influences, and temperaments differ, brain development occurs in a predictable sequence.
 And, with that brain development, children are 'primed' to learn specific things.
 This learning process shows up as needs: kids are driven to learn certain things during certain stages of development.
-And so is true with adolescence.

-Adolescence - in its entirety - is the transition from childhood to adulthood, explaining why there is continual change throughout.
-Early adolescence (roughly ages 10-14) is a period of significant change and development, focusing on physical, cognitive, and social shifts, including the beginning of puberty and increased independence.
+Adolescence - in its entirety - is the transition from childhood to adulthood .
+But early adolescence (roughly ages 10-14) is a unique period of significant change and development, focusing on physical, cognitive, and social shifts, including the beginning of puberty and increased independence.
 Key tasks during this stage include establishing an identity, navigating peer relationships, and renegotiating family dynamics.
 These represent "driving needs" which influence their behavior.

 Parenting Genius is build on five foundational tenets: